-In August 2018, a small team from Suntory including Sue Gannon, Deputy COO Global Development & Diversity, attended a design workshop at the Møller Institute to design the programme and as well as showcasing Cambridge to the group including a trip to the Dojima Sake Brewery in Fordham.
+In August 2018, a small team from Suntory attended a workshop at the Møller Institute to design the programme as well as showcasing Cambridge and including a trip to the Dojima Sake Brewery in Fordham.

 Professor Tim Minshall unpacked the criticality of innovation, explain how the Cambridge eco-system has evolved and what Suntory can learn from it, delving into the detail of how large companies successfully innovate.
 Edd explained how professional outsource innovators approach sustainability and product/experience innovation – and understand their team dynamic and process.
 Michael will explore the importance of looking at the mind and improving focus.

 Other sessions included political and economic macro-trends and their implications for Suntory; embedding design thinking; the effect on brands of digital transformation and disruption; futures thinking and scenario planning; processes and frameworks for innovation and the art and science of a high-performing teams.